 That's an important question to ask!
 All of our staff members have been fully background checked and selected for their relevant experience with the LGBTQ+ community and/or youth.
 The camp director has many years of experience with directing camps, and 5 years experience directing another residential camp for LGBTQ+ teenagers.
 Our staff members have "regular jobs" as teachers, community organizers, LGBTQ+ advocates, nurses, and more.
 When you come to Camp Sunflower, you will find a staff diverse in personality, identity, and specialization with a singular commitment to creating a safe, welcoming, fun, and affirming space for LGBTQ+ youth to create community, explore identity, and have an awesome time!

 How much does camp cost?

 There are a number of costs associated with camp.
 We have been fortunate to receive the support of many generous Kansans who have helped to offset many of these costs.
-For Summer 2019, we are asking those that are able to pay a fee to attend camp.
-There are scholarships available for those who are unable to pay.
-Additional details will be made available soon.
+We ask those that are able to pay a fee to attend camp.
+There are scholarships available for those who need help.